railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	#.
 Close the installation window using the middle button :guilabel:`Finish`.

 The Open ERP client can then be opened, ready to use the Open ERP system.
-The next step consists of configuring the database, and is covered in the final section of this chapter, *Creating the database.*
+The next step consists of configuring the database, and is covered in the final section of this chapter :ref:`sect-creatingdb`.

 .. index::
    single: Open ERP Installation; Windows (Independent)